carsonSgit/ConcordiaNotes/ENGL_250/Week 5/Crime_Presentation.md

 - Participation of Reader
     - Does the genre often include reader participation
       - Childrens' books with textured patches, interactive art, etc.
+- **Discussion Questions**
+    - If asking questions, put in heavy effort to make them interesting.